Toddler travel essentials actually worth buying

 Toddlers love having their own little bag of treasures and this is even truer on travel when having something familiar can ease anxiety.

 For us, the best toddler backpack of all is the Kikki by Deuter which is super cute, sturdy and very well made.
+It has padded shoulder straps and a chest clip which is excellent to avoid it slipping it away.

 A travel diaper bag